 Crowdology is a paid survey website – a website which as you can probably guess pays you in return for completing short surveys.
-However unlike many other paid survey sites Crowdology actually claim to pay you for every single survey that you complete and sometimes even up to £10 per survey too…
+However, unlike many other paid survey sites Crowdology actually claims to pay you for every single survey that you complete and sometimes even up to £10 per survey too.

-In this Crowdology review I’ll be taking a closer look at the company & uncovering literally everything there is you need to know.
-More importantly I’ll also be determining whether or not you can actually make good money with them & if the opportunity is really worth your time.
-So keep reading! 🙂
+In this Crowdology review, I’ll be taking a closer look at the company & uncovering literally everything there is you need to know.
+More importantly, I’ll also be determining whether or not you can actually make good money with them & if the opportunity is really worth your time.

 What Is Crowdology?